Ayush-mishra-0-0/nlp-proj/README.md

 ## 🤝 **Acknowledgments**

-This project was developed as part of **DS504: Natural Language Processing** at IIT Bhilai by:
+This project was developed as part of **DS504: Natural Language Processing** by:

 - **Aditya Prakash**
 - **Akshat Kumar**